In the event of a relationship breakdown, our experienced team will help you prepare a separation agreement (deed of separation).

 - The date the relationship ended

-- The arrangements to cover mortgage, rent and household bills
+- Arrangements to cover the mortgage, rent and household bills

-- How the family home will be dealt with such as whether it will be sold or transferred from one party to the other and if so on what terms.
+- How the family home will be dealt with (i.e. whether it will be sold or transferred from one party to the other and if so on what terms)

-- How other aspects of the financial relationship will be resolved such as the payment of debts or the division of savings and investments and other assets.
+- How other aspects of the financial relationship will be resolved (i.e. the payment of debts or the division of savings, investments and other assets)

 - Child maintenance agreements and childcare arrangements including parental access